Magnetic Resonance Imaging (MRI)

 What happens after my MRI?

 Once your exam is complete, you will be given a copy of your images.
 They will also be examined by a sub-specialized radiologist who will interpret them and forward a report to your referring physician.
 If there are any concerns with your results, they will be phoned or faxed to your referring physician immediately.
-For non-urgent results, your doctor will receive a detailed report, which will outline your diagnosis and make recommendations for treatment options, usually by the next business day following your exam.
+For non-urgent results, your doctor will receive a detailed report, which will outline your diagnosis and make recommendations for treatment options.
+We do our best to have our radiologists interpret the information and forward the results to your doctor in a timely manner.
 Your doctor will then discuss your results with you.

 How much does a private MRI cost?